You'll find a lot of information on the internet about transporting fertile chicken eggs. Much of it is misleading and most of it is simply wrong.

 I have carried hatching eggs by air on four or five occasions without any problems.

-All the images below are from one of my recent trips to the UK to collect some fertile eggs to take back with me to Italy.
+All the images below are from one of my recent trips to the UK to collect some fertile eggs to take back with me to my chicken coop in rural Italy.

 Hatching eggs are very susceptible to rough handling and changes in temperature.
 If those two variables aren't controlled the likelihood is your eggs' hatchability will be greatly diminished.